 In Africa, a 12-month emergency project funded by FAO is underway to tackle TR4, and Mahuku is optimistic that the disease can be contained to the areas where it has been observed: “To achieve this, financial resources are needed, otherwise inaction due to lack of resources will be catastrophic, especially for small farmers who depend on bananas for their livelihoods,” he said.

 According to Joao Augusto, a plant pathologist working with IITA in Mozambique, there aren’t many options to effectively control the disease: “It cannot be eradicated, but it can be limited if a wide range of strong preventive and mitigation initiatives are put in place and rigorously implemented.
 In countries where the disease is endemic, the banana growers have learned to live with it.”

 Ultimately, history could well repeat itself and prompt banana growers to look for a new alternative.
 There is no good candidate at the moment, but hybrids and GMOs are being considered.

 Bananas are a nutritional gold mine.
 At only 110 calories per 4-ounce offering, they contain a mere trace of fat.
-They are high in vitamin B6, which helps fight infection and is essential for the synthesis of heme, the iron-containing part of haemoglobin.
+They are high in vitamin B6, which helps fight infection and is essential for the synthesis of heme, the iron-containing part of hemoglobin.
 They are also rich in potassium (more than 400 mg per banana) and are a great source of fibre.
 In recent years, a number of claims about their healthful benefits have surfaced, including that they combat warts, depression, and morning sickness.
 Although the jury is still out on those benefits, this humble yellow-skinned fruit could lower the risk of heart attack and stroke as part of a heart-healthy diet and could potentially even lower the risk of cancer.
 Or at least so says the FDA.